tsliwowicz/crayon/README.md

 * Note how the `from` field understands free text
 * Note that there is no `to` field, this means we want everything until now
 * We can choose any aggregation `unit` from 's','m','h','d' (second, minute, hour, day)
-* `names` is an array which can contain any amount of Metric names.
+* `name` is a regex of Metric names.
-* `servers` is also omitted.
+* `server` (wildcard) is also omitted.
 We will get results from all servers.
-* `components` is also omitted.
+* `component` (wildcard) is also omitted.
 We will get results from all components.
 * `tailSecondsInterval` indicates we want this graph to update every 60 seconds.
 * `graphOpts` is the container for all the options regarding graph drawing.
 * `graphOpts.lineStyles` allows applying graph options per Metric using a regex match.
 * `aggregative` is one of Crayon's unique features.
 "Max" means we want the max value from each minute.
 * `width` I wouldn't even mention if it weren't for the "wholeLine" feature which binds the graph size to the window's.

-Phew, There are so many...
-Just one more:
+Phew, There are so many... be sure to check out the screen shots to see a few more cool things.
-Names of servers, components and Metrics can end with '%' like in SQL to indicate "all the names that being with"

 [CodeMirror]: https://github.com/marijnh/CodeMirror
 [JSHint]: https://github.com/jshint/jshint